Ilusinusmate/smjss26/DATA_README.md

 ### License

-The data is provided under [specify license] for research purposes.
+The data is provided under MIT for research purposes.

 ### Citation